chcancelado/ems-notes-app/README.md

 # Motivation

-As a volunteer firefighter, I respond to a lot of EMS calls even though I don’t have formal EMS training.
+As a volunteer firefighter, I respond to a lot of EMS calls even though I don't have formal EMS training.
 On many of these calls, I feel the gap between what I can do safely and what would help the patient or the incoming EMS crew.
 Right now, I rely on memory or quick notes, but it feels unstructured and easy to miss details.
 I want a way to better capture patient information and provide meaningful support without stepping outside my training.

 # Purpose